tylerb33/VYNL-Capstone/README.md

 Follow the below to get this app up and running on your machine.

-1. Clone this repo
+1. Fork / Clone this repo
 2. Cd into the Lib file, 'then NPM install'
-3. Create a directory within App named 'Values'.
-Within this folder create a folder named 'fb-creds.js'
-4. In the fb-creds.js file, paste in the below, plugging in firebase credentials specific to your database:
+3. Within the Values folder, in the 'fb-creds-TEMPLATE.js' file replace the Firebase credential placeholders with your personal Firebase creds.
+4. Also within the Values folder, in the 'lastFMapikey.js' file replace the LastFM API placeholder with your personal API key.
+* [Click here](https://www.last.fm/api) for more information regarding the LastFM API.

+## Dependencies
 ```
-app.constant("FBCreds", {
-    apiKey: "YOUR API KEY",
-    authDomain: "YOUR AUTH DOMAIN",
-    databaseURL: "YOUR DATABASE URL"
-});
+Angular: "^1.6.4",
+Angular-Route: "^1.6.4",
+Angular-UI-Bootstrap: "^2.5.0",
+Firebase: "^4.1.3"
 ```